 Toast -Text “Message with custom sound” -Sound “Alarm2”

 These are the simplest examples.
-You have more on the project’s website, including how to add a button with a link, a “hero” image, or a progress bar, among others.
+You have more on the project’s website, which include how to add a button with a link, a “hero” image, or a progress bar, among others.

 BurntToast is Open Source, and all the code is available on GitHub - Windows/BurntToast